Ox-Bow School of Art and Artists Residency: Ox-Bow House

 Ox-Bow House is a pilot project that began in 2022.
 With a vibrant community of nationally and internationally respected artists on their campus each year, Ox-Bow House seeks to extend this resource to the public through a diverse menu of programs throughout the year.

 The name Ox-Bow House acknowledges the legacy of this historic building as a place for community and celebrates the idea that the space will be a charming place to stimulate learning and exploration.
 This accessible location will be a welcoming space for community neighbors in western Michigan as well as summer visitors to Douglas and Saugatuck.
 The space will hold an exhibition hall, space for programming, and a retail environment for curated art and design objects by alumni and artists from throughout the region and beyond.
 In addition to artistic programming, Ox-Bow House will also be home to our administrative office and archives, the latter expected to be made available to the public for research in 2023.

+Ox-Bow Chicago

+Ox-Bow opened a satellite office in Chicago, Illinois in 2026.